CodeGlassDotIO/Docs/_includes/LicenseTypes/ExperimentalExplaination.md

 The experimental subscription is the highest tier of license we provide to individuals and provides many things.
+It is only available on request, and pricing is decided per request.
 It allows the user to use [Pro Edition](../Editions/Pro) and [Experimental Edition](../Editions/Experimental) for commercial use.

 The [Experimental Edition](../Editions/Experimental) is an experimental build with many experimental and new features or tweaks that are not stable enough for the Pro Edition.